Syrian Alawite village attacked, rebels fight around capital

 BEIRUT Up to 200 members of President Bashar al-Assad's Alawite minority were injured or killed in an attack on their central Syrian village on Tuesday, activists said, while to the south rebels and state forces battled for the outskirts of Damascus.

-With a broad grouping of governments opposed to Assad meeting in Morocco on Wednesday, an official in the Syrian Muslim Brotherhood criticised the United States for designating an Islamist rebel group as a terrorist organisation, meaning it would get no American help in the fight against Assad.
+With a broad grouping of governments opposed to Assad meeting in Morocco on Wednesday, an official in the Syrian Muslim Brotherhood criticized the United States for designating an Islamist rebel group as a terrorist organization, meaning it would get no American help in the fight against Assad.

 Casualty counts varied for the attack on the village of Aqrab in Hama province, but several activists said they could confirm 10 dead.
 The Syrian Observatory for Human Rights said the casualties came during a series of explosions in the town.